thomaspeugeot/phyllotaxymusic/go/cmd/phyllotaxymusic/content/_index.md

 <img src="./images/bach2ndFugue.png" style="height: 100px; width: auto;">

 This theme is repeated with different voices, sometimes overlapping.
-It is the composer's chore to have the theme well suited for supporting overlapping itself.

 <img src="./images/bach2ndFugue_large.png" style="height: 400px; width: auto;">

-On the third measure, the theme starts again, but it starts with the note G, a 7 half tone higher.
+Let's a have a look to this memorable piece.
+The first voice starts with a C on the first measure.
+On the third measure, the theme starts again, but it starts with a G. A G is seven half tone higher, or a "quint" in music parlance, above a C.
+Then, on this third measure, this second voice overlaps harmonuously the first voice.
+The G of the second voice is played with a B flat of the first voice, that is four half tone or a musical third.
+The next note, a F# on the second voice, is played along a A on the first voice, also a third.
+And so one.

+It is the composer's chore
+to have the theme well suited for supporting overlapping itself.

 Having a theme that repeats itself harmonously with a shift in beats and tone is called a cannon: